tamucc-comp-bio/classroom_repo_2024/lectures/lecture04.md

 Here are some &#x1F4A1; tips to help you get the most out of working with ChatGPT to successfully complete computational tasks:

+0. **Start Each Problem with a New Conversation**
+   Guide ChatGPT by clearly explaining what you want, rather than expecting it to know everything.
+If something doesn't work, give feedback and iterate.

 1. **Treat ChatGPT as an Assistant, Not an Authority**
    Guide ChatGPT by clearly explaining what you want, rather than expecting it to know everything.
 If something doesn't work, give feedback and iterate.